GilbertCloud/GilbertCloud.github.io/research_ed.md

 ---
 ## Education

 #### PhD in Atmospheric and Oceanic Sciences
 University of Colorado Boulder, expected 2027
-PhD Candidacy Exam passed November 2024.
+PhD Candidacy Exam passed November 2024
+Advisor: Dr. Jennifer Kay

+#### MS in Atmospheric and Oceanic Sciences
+University of Colorado Boulder, expected May 2025
 Advisor: Dr. Jennifer Kay

 #### BSE in Climate & Meteorology
 University of Michigan, 2022